-For some couples, that means preserving separate accounts, but also maintaining a shared account that each can contribute to.
-Joint accounts like these should be used for shared expenses such as rent, mortgage, utilities and groceries.
+For some couples, that means preserving separate finances, but also maintaining a shared account that each can contribute to.
+Joint accounts like these should be used for shared expenses such as rent, mortgage, utilities, and groceries.

-If you do decide to combine accounts, both you and your partner will have access to the funds.
+If you do decide to combine finances, both you and your partner will have access to the funds, such as a joint checking account.
 Meaning both of you can legally take out the money and spend it on anything you want.
-You both are also responsible for any debt that incurs on the account and there’s potential to affect each other’s credit scores.
+You both are also responsible for any debt that incurs on the account and there’s potential to affect each other’s credit score.

 Stress around debt can cause serious problems in a relationship, so you want to try and eliminate it where possible.

-Start by having an open and honest conversation about your debt and come up with a game plan.
+Start by having an open and honest conversation about your debt and come up with a financial plan.
 Ask questions like how much debt do you have?
 What are the monthly payments?
 How high are interest rates?
-You may not be able to pay off all of your debt at once, such as student loans, but you can start by eliminating smaller debt like credit cards.
+You may not be able to pay off all of your debt at once, such as student loans, but you can start by eliminating smaller debts like credit cards.

 What if it’s your partner who is carrying the majority of the debt?
 Again, this answer will be subjective to you as a couple.
 You may want to do everything you can to help your partner financially.
 However, it’s essential to be realistic about the support you can offer.
 Communication is critical.
 Brainstorm ideas on how you can help the other person get back on track and provide emotional support where you can.